 - Electrocution from electrical mishaps

 - Heavy equipment accidents involving forklifts, cranes, bulldozers or backhoes

 - Accidents caused by defective tools

+Construction sites are heavily regulated to ensure the safety of workers.
+State law requires employers to provide their employees with a safe and healthy work site, and one free of hazards that may cause injuries and illnesses to workers.
 The South Carolina OSHA office conducts inspections of businesses and construction areas to ensure compliance with the laws.
 Companies are provided with a safety checklist to ensure that the workers are properly protected.

 When a construction worker is seriously injured, the financial and emotional toll on the family can be devastating.
 The victim may not be able to work again, and the ability to pay medical and family bills can be overwhelming.
 Ideally, your claim can be resolved without the need for a hearing before a workers’ compensation commissioner, but should your case require a hearing, rest assured that we are your advocates against any injustices.

 When you’re hurt on the job as a construction worker, you may have a compensable workers’ compensation claim.
 You don’t have to prove that your employer did anything negligent that caused the accident.
 The system is meant to expedite the process to provide medical care and lost income.
 Even though the accident may be painful and life-changing, pain and suffering compensation is not available in a workers compensation claim.

 However, it’s possible that another party besides your employer is at-fault.
 If this is the case, you may pursue a traditional personal injury claim in addition to the workers’ compensation claim.
 A contractor or subcontractor may have acted negligently.
 Heavy equipment may have been poorly designed.
 It may be possible to bring a personal injury claim against a party who caused the accident to occur.
 Pain and suffering may be available in this type of claim.